arthurborgesdev/mint/README.md

 ## Goals

-- Provide a low-code platform relying on lots of pre-existing tools, frameworks and services, to create a scalable product for people to sell used parts and products seamless.
+- Provide a low-code platform relying on lots of pre-existing tools, frameworks and services, to create a scalable product for people to sell used parts and products seamlessly.

 - Teach me about AWS products, React, Machine Learning, and web product development that needs to evolve fast